NPSINGH/LWC-Combobox/README.md

   }
   ```
   For more information about validation through `setCustomValidity` method, refer [Validation through setCustomValidity method](#validation-through-setcustomvalidity-method) section.

+3. **`processSearchResult` Method**:
+   This method is only applicable when `lazy-search` option is enabled(true), The parent component can use this method to process search result into the combobox component.

   #### Validation Handler Logic
   Component supports dynamic and custom validation through a specific js `object` and `setCustomValidity` method.
 You can prepare your custom validations and pass pass that `Array object` as in `validation` attribute or you can use `setCustomValidity` method and perform the validation dynamically on the fly from your parent component.